pgmpy/pgmpy/README.md

 Contributing
 ------------
-We accept contribution in terms of issues and pull requests.

 Issues can be reported at our [issues section](https://github.com/pgmpy/pgmpy/issues) or via mail, or gitter.
-Since our developers are working and studying you might not get fast replies , but we will try our best
+We will try our best to solve the issue at the earliest.

 Before opening a pull request , have look at our [contributing guide]( https://github.com/pgmpy/pgmpy/blob/dev/Contributing.md)

-Contributing guide contains good points that can help in getting you PR merged ;), and help us out.
+Contributing guide contains some points that will make our life's easier in reviewing and merging your PR.

 If you face any problems in pull request, feel free to ask them at mail or gitter.
-We have a very helpful community.

-If you have any new features , we will be obliged to have them.
-Talk about it on mailing list or gitter or just directly send a pull requests.
+If you have any new features, please have a discussion on the issue tracker or the mailing list before working on it.

 Testing
 -------